 Best Plasterer's Tools

-Welcome to the Wonkee Donkee guide for the best plasterer’s tools.
+Welcome to the Wonkee Donkee Tools guide for the best plasterers tools.

-To make sure you have all the best plasterers tools for every different type of plasterer job we have put together all of the essentials you need.
+To ensure you have the best tools for plastering, we have compiled a list of the essentials.

 A plasterer uses a pointing trowel for trimming small areas that needed extra attention.
 They are typically between 5-6 inches (12-15cm) in length.
 The pointing trowel gets its name due to the action it allows the user to complete called ‘pointing’.
 Originally designed for builders to fill and shape mortar in between bricks, the pointing trowel has been adapted by plasterers to intricately trim and shape plaster.